woheller69/whoBIRD/README.md

 **Threshold**: Set the minimum probability required for a detection to be displayed.
 Be cautious when lowering the threshold, as it may lead to an increase in false detections.

+**Weighted Meta Model**: In addition to running the meta model for the current week and location, this version computes the meta model predictions for all weeks of the year at the same location.
+The final result is a 50/50 weighted average of:
+-The prediction for the current week, and
+-The maximum prediction across all weeks.

+This approach improves detection of migratory birds, especially when they arrive earlier or leave later than the typical migration period.

 **Save .wav files**: Save a .wav file for each detection in Music directory.
 Recordings in this directory are not deleted by the app.
 Make sure to clean up on your own.
 Requires Android 12+.

 WARNING: This option may consume a lot of space in storage.